|

 she said stiffly, “You know that the only thing I do for Darien is to

 give him shots of the Counteragent.”
+“Ah, but

 you’re lying,” he sighed.
 “I’ve